edjocute/cloudflare-jekyll/_posts/2022-04-26-deploying-nextcloud.md

 Docker-compose can be easily used to deploy Nextcloud on your own webserver using the official images available at Docker Hub.
 Apart from the main Nextcloud app, we go through how to set up the opensource online office suite Collabora which can serve as a replacement for Google Docs.

-This set of notes is a compilation of instructions I have found online (forums, Reddit, Stackover etc.) and have worked for me on my Ubuntu server.
+This set of notes is a compilation of instructions I have found online (forums, Reddit, Stackover etc.) and have worked for me on Ubuntu with Caddy for Nextcloud version 25.

 ## Docker-compose